Capital is no longer a deterrent to young, aggressive entrepreneurs who genuinely want to start small businesses in Kenya.

 Now that you have a duly registered business,

-What Else do You Need to Start Your Car Hire Business in Kenya?
+What Else Do You Need to Start Your Car Hire Business in Kenya Without a Car?

-- You need licences/business permits to run the business.
+- You need licenses/business permits to run the business.
 (Get them from your county government)

 - Set up an office space

-- Find car owner’s who would wish to make passive income with their cars -and- pitch them to join your car hire business as partners.
-There is a great chance that you will get plenty interests as rideshare (uber, Taxify -and- the likes are now saturated).
+- Find car owners who would wish to make passive income with their cars -and- pitch them to join your car hire business as partners.
+There is a great chance that you will get plenty of interest in rideshare (Uber, Taxify -and- the like are now saturated).

 - Pay prompt commissions to your partners.